Passwordless Authentication for GitHub Actions and Azure DevOps

 Automatic configuration - App registration

 The automatic configuration option is the simplest and recommended approach.
-It streamlines the setup by automatically creating an app registration and configuring federation for you.
+It simplifies the setup by automatically creating an app registration and configuring federation for you.

 1. Create a Service Connection: Navigate to Project Settings > Service Connections and select New service connection.
 Choose Azure Resource Manager and select Workload Identity federation (automatic).